ragul253/Leavemngt/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/ragul253leave-management-system.git`
+2. Extrack the Zip file and open then readme file to install
-2. Import the database schema from `database folder`
+3. Import the database schema from `database folder`
-3. Configure the database connection in `config.php`
+4. Configure the database connection in `config.php`
-4. Start the PHP development server: `php -S localhost:8000`
+5. Start the PHP development server: `php -S localhost:8000`

 ## Usage